-The results of the study and anonymised data will be available at the end of the study on clinical trials.gov, so that future researchers can benefit from using this data in future studies, to improve treatment and management of people with Parkinson's who are experiencing hallucinations.
+The results of the study and anonymised data will be available at the end of the study on clinical trials.gov, so that future researchers can benefit from using this data in future studies, to improve treatment and management of people with Parkinson's disease or Lewy Body Dementia who are experiencing hallucinations.

-If you want to complain about how researchers have handled your information, you should contact the research team.
-If you are not happy after that, you can contact the

-Officer.
-The UCL data protection officer can be contacted at clata-protection@ucl.ac.uk.
-If you are not happy with their response or believe they are processing your data in a way that is not right or lawful, you can complain to the Information Commissioner's Office (ICO) (www.ico.org.uk or 0303 123 1113).
-Will the information that is collected be used for other research?
+- If you want to complain about how researchers have handled your information, you should contact the research team.
+If you are not happy after that, you can contact the Data Protection Officer.
+The UCL data protection officer can be contacted at data-protection@ucl.ac.uk.
+If you are not happy with their response or believe they are processing your data in a way that is not right or lawful, you can complain to the Information Commissioner's Office (ICO) (www.ico.org.uk or 0303 123 1113).Will the information that is collected be used for other research?